aigazala456-arc/Mir-Gazala---analytics/README.md

 # Hi, I'm Gazala 👋

 ## 💼 About Me
-Finance professional with 3+ years of experience, now transitioning into Data Analytics.
+Finance professional with 3+ years of experience in accounting and financial reporting.
-Skilled in Power BI, Excel, and data-driven decision making.
+Currently transitioning into Data Analytics with a focus on Power BI, Excel, and data-driven decision making.

 ---